pixelgrade/backstage/readme.txt

 = When I navigate in the preview window, customizations don't get applied? =

 Sometimes, WordPress themes will come with custom JavaScript that will bind to *click events_ and stop their propagation.
 Due to this, the Customizer (not our's) logic can't catch that click and go the proper way of refreshing the preview window.
 We really have not way around that.

+= Can I choose to hide certain Customizer sections or panels? =

+The plugin doesn't provide this functionality as it is quite difficult to map it to a set of configuration options.
+But it should be quite straight forward to code a function that "removes" panels, sections or controls when the special pseudo-guest user is logged in.

 = I am a developer.
 Can I easily change how things work? =